ObedCabanzo/minders-loantech-web/README.md

-# Prestamochi - Coming Soon Landing Page
+# Prestamochi - Coming Soon

-**Tamagochi-Style Loan Game** coming soon to iOS and Android!
+Coming soon to iOS and Android!